MadLittleMods/postcss-css-variables/README.md

   color: var(--text-color);
 }
 ```

-When nesting the markup like this, you may get incorrect behavior, because this only knows the CSS inheritance, not the HTML structure.
-(Note the innermost `<h1 class="Title">`.)
+Note the nested markup below.
+We only know about the DOM's inheritance from your CSS selectors.
+If you want nest multiple times, you need to be explicit about it in your CSS which isn't necessary with browser that natively support CSS variables.
+See the innermost `<h1 class="title">`

 ```html
 <div class="component">